This chapter presents the concepts of schemas, facets and document types, which are used to define documents.

 This schema defines two things:

-- an XML namespace that will be associated with the schema (but isn't used by Nuxeo EP),
+an XML namespace that will be associated with the schema (but isn't used by Nuxeo Platform),

 The two elements are sample1 and sample2.
 They are both of type "string", which is a standard type defined by the XML Schema specification.

 A schema file has to be referenced by Nuxeo configuration to be found and used.
 The schema must be referenced in the schema extension point of the org.nuxeo.ecm.core.schema.TypeService component.
 A reference to a schema defines:

 the schema name,

 For example, in the configuration file OSGI-INF/types-contrib.xml (the name is just a convention) you can define: